 Several potential kidney donors ended in disappointment as a result of colds or infections from her catheter.
 When her peritoneal dialysis was becoming less effective, Kelly began hemodialysis in August of 2018.
 Unfortunately, this also required her to take a medical sabbatical from her teaching career, which she loved.

 However, only one month later, Kelly received a phone call that delivered hope.
-UPMC Pinnacle’s nurse coordinator asked her if she wanted to enter the paired donor exchange program.
+UPMC in central Pa.'s nurse coordinator asked her if she wanted to enter the paired donor exchange program.
 Although she was told it could take eight to nine months to find a match due to her high antibody levels from her previous transplant, only two weeks later a match was found!

 “That call was a relief.
 Dialysis was taking a toll on my body and I was beginning to give up hope.”